ugmllab/ugmllab/README.md

 - 🌏 Hailing from Ürümqi / Shanghai, at the crossroads of cultures and innovation.

 ## Current Working Projects
 - 🗣 **Uyghur-TTS**: Advancing communication with a text-to-speech system tailored for the Uyghur language.
-- 🔍 **Uyghur-Text-Analyser**: Unveiling linguistic insights through machine learning analysis of Uyghur texts.

-## Recent Development
-- 🔥 **[Project Name]**: A groundbreaking project using Burn, the Rust-based deep learning framework, focusing on [brief project description].
+This project leverages Burn, the Rust-based deep learning framework, for state-of-the-art performance and efficiency.

 ## Technologies & Languages
 - 🧠 **ML Frameworks**: Proficient in PyTorch, and adept at using Burn, the Rust-based deep learning framework.